MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide/running-prompts-from-files.md

     └───skprompt.txt
 ```

 Inside each semantic function folder there is a _config.json_ file that describes the configuration of the semantic function and a `skprompt.txt` file that contains a prompt template.
-The following code snippets show what the _config.json_ and `skprompt.txt` files look like for the `Joke` function in the `FunSkill` plugin.
+The following code snippets show what the _config.json_ and `skprompt.txt` files look like for the `Joke` function in the `FunPlugin` plugin.

 ```config.json
 {